Be Energy Efficient

 Switch to a renewable supplier

-Have a look at this Which? article on “How Green Is Your Energy Tarriff?” or this article by the Energy Saving Trust which suggests some good suppliers.
+Ask your supplier to show you where they get their renewable energy from.
+Have a look at this Which article on “How Green Is Your Energy Tariff?” or this article by the Energy Saving Trust which suggests some good suppliers

 Install your own renewable energy